 A fashion-forward apparel boutique of sustainable, ethical brands.
-We exclusively exhibit the Minnesota maker community.
+Exclusively exhibiting from the Minnesota maker community.
 Discover local fashion, jewelry, art, accessories, and so much more!
 Always evolving, always exciting, always personalized!

 Mission: We strive to provide a high end boutique experience for clients.
 We strive to provide a dynamic environment for local Twin Cities makers to find opportunity and success.
 We want to elevate the value and professionalism of artists and makers in our community.

-For inquiries about participation please contact Jen Chilstrom or Kim Jurek: email@example.com
+For inquiries about participation please contact Kim Jurek: email@example.com

 Photography by Shelly Mosman